 Siggins was found in an outdoor shelter, dirty, matted and so debilitated that he could not wag his tail.
 The victim of what appeared to be years of neglect by his owner, he was picked up as a stray after being hit by a car.
 Due to his age, about 12 years, he was not a good candidate for adoption in the shelter.

 Fortunately, he caught the eye of a rescue worker and was pulled from the shelter.
 After months of rehab, his injuries healed as well as could be expected for a senior dog and he was eventually adopted by a loving couple that wanted to give an old dog a good home.
-As of early 2010, he is still going strong!
-Every day is now Siggin's day thanks to people who cared.
 His story is the essence of rescue.

 The dogs listed on this page are in their homes with their owners and are not part of the New Spirit 4 Aussie Rescue program.
 All information has been provided by the private individual or group responsible for the dog.
 NS4AR makes no guarantee to the accuracy of the information and NS4AR has no obligation, responsibility or liability with respect to the adoption, placement, or transportation of the dog.
 NS4AR has provided this space only as a courtesy to help place dogs in need.

 Blue is a 1 yr old Australian shepherd and hound mix.
 He

 is up to date on all shots.
 He is good with all humans, most dogs except small ones, and will tolerate a cat.

 He is housebroken, he is friendly and energetic, and loves to play ball.